A Tough Negotiator Proves Employers Can Bargain Down Health Care Prices

 Have you worked in health insurance?
 ProPublica and NPR want to hear from you.
 Please complete our brief questionnaire.

-The way health care works in America, most employers cede control of health care costs to their health insurers, the hospitals that treat their employees and the companies they pay to manage their benefits.
+The way health care works in America, most employers cede control of costs to their health insurers, the hospitals that treat their employees and the companies they pay to manage their benefits.
 The costs are a dense thicket that few employers feel equipped to hack through.
-So, they don't.
+So they don't.

 This failure helps explain why Americans pay the highest health care costs in the world — and why the tab continues to increase, year after year.
 Employers fund these costs through employee compensation packages, so the math is typically bad news for workers: Rising health costs mean fewer wage increases and less take-home pay.
 Montana was no different.

 And so Bartlett pitched a bold strategy.
-Step one: Tell the state's hospitals what the plan would pay.
+Step 1: Tell the state's hospitals what the plan would pay.
 Take it or leave it.
-Step two: Demand a full accounting from the company managing drug costs.
-If it wouldn't reveal any side deals it had with drugmakers, replace it.
+Step 2: Demand a full accounting from the company managing drug costs.
+If it won't reveal any side deals it had with drugmakers, replace it.

 Bartlett's strategy would expose a culture in which participants fail to question escalating costs and the role each part of the health care industry plays in them.
 These little-seen aspects of the health insurance industry and the way Americans pay for medical care are the focus of an ongoing series from ProPublica and NPR.

-As Bartlett laid out her plan that day in July 2014 in a conference room in Helena, Sheila Hogan, then the director of the state's Department of Administration, liked what she was hearing.
+As Bartlett laid out her plan that day in July 2014 in a conference room in Helena, Sheila Hogan, then-director of the state's Department of Administration, liked what she was hearing.
 They needed something radical.
 To her knowledge, no one had ever tried anything like this.

 Bartlett would be taking on some of the state's power players: hospitals and health insurers — and their politically connected lobbyists.
 If her plan didn't work, the state and its employees were in trouble.
 If it did, it could create a blueprint for employers everywhere.